Nevada Military and Veterans Benefits

 Who is eligible for the Nevada Serviceman's Hunting License?
 Service member must show duty or leave papers at the time of purchase.

-Nevada Disabled Veteran Combination License: The State of Nevada Department of Wildlife will issue, for $15, a combination hunting/fishing license to disabled Veterans.
+Nevada Disabled Veteran Combination License: The State of Nevada Department of Wildlife will issue a combination hunting/fishing license to disabled Veterans for $15.

 Who is eligible for Nevada Disabled Veteran Combination License?
-Any honorably separated Veteran residing in Nevada for six months who has a service-connected disability of 50% or more, documented by the Department of Veterans Affairs may apply for a $15 combination, hunting and fishing license.
-First-time applicants must submit an application available from Nevada Department of Wildlife along with supporting documentation of the disability before the license can be issued.
+Any honorably separated Veteran residing in Nevada for six months who has a service-connected disability of 50% or more, documented by the Department of Veterans Affairs may apply for a free combination, hunting and fishing license.
+First-time applicants must submit an application available from Nevada Department of Wildlife, (or by download below) along with supporting documentation of the disability before the license can be issued.
 This license is only issued at Nevada Department of Wildlife offices.

 Nevada Department of Wildlife, Resident Disabled Veteran Specialty Combination Hunting and Fishing License Application